biometrixtech/plans/documentation/api_demo.md

 * `string`, `number`, `integer`, `boolean`: as defined in the [JSON Schema](http://json-schema.org) standard.
 * `UUID`: a `string` matching the regular expression `^[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}$`, that is, the string representation of an [RFC 4122](https://tools.ietf.org/html/rfc4122) UUID.
-TODO: Dipesh needs to review the timezone info
+TODO - dg: review the timezone info
 * `Datetime`: a `string` matching the regular expression `/\d{4}-\d{2}-\d{2}T\d{2}:\d{2}:\d{2}(Z|+\d{2}:\d{2})/` and representing a date and time in full  [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.

 TODO: Use numbering from Intro